 Packed full of all sorts of natural seeds, particles keep carp grubbing around on the lakebed for hours, in comparison to a kilo of boilies which can be inhaled in minutes!

-Particles are an excellent way to bulk out your carp bait for cheap, adding plenty of attraction to yours swim.
+Particles are an excellent way to bulk out your carp bait for cheap, adding plenty of attraction to your swim.
+Due to their fine nature and being cost effective, they also lend themselves well to pre-baiting too.

 Typically, particles are sold in various mixes, and you’ll find that the ones including hemp seed or tiger nuts tend to be the most expensive.